adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

-    string  title;  // simple title for the proposal, e.g.: Adrian L. new membership proposal bytes32 documentationAddress;   // IPFS hash of the detailed documentation, e.g.: research project description uint256 fundingGoal;  // amount of the required funding, this is allocated from guild funds or collected from external contributors
-    //uint256 percentForSale;   // percentage of the fundable share - to be implemented lated bool    isProposalOpen;   // state of the proposal, default is open, closed in processProposal() call uint256 creationTimestamp;  // block.timestamp when proposal is submitted mapping (address => Vote) votesByMembers;   // stores each members vote in a mapping
+    string  title;  // simple title for the proposal, e.g.: Adrian L. new membership proposal bytes32 documentationAddress;   // IPFS hash of the detailed documentation, e.g.: research project description uint256 fundingGoal;  // amount of the required funding, this is allocated from guild funds or collected from external contributors bool    isProposalOpen;   // state of the proposal, default is open, closed in processProposal() call uint256 creationTimestamp;  // block.timestamp when proposal is submitted mapping (address => Vote) votesByMembers;   // stores each members vote in a mapping